plinss/acmebot/README.md

 ### Signed Certificate Timestamp Updates

 Use of the `--sct` option on the command line will limit the tool to only verifying and updating configured Signed Certificate Timestamp files.

+### Private Key Encryption

+When encrypting private keys, a passphrase must be provided.
+There are several options for providing the key.

+First, passphrases may be specified directly in the configuration file, both as a default passphrase applying to all keys, or specific passphrases for each key.
+Storing passphrases in cleartext in the configuration file obviously does little to protect the private keys if the configuration file is stored on the same machine.
+Either protect the configuration file or use an alternate method of providing passphrases.

+Second, by setting the passphrase to `true` in the configuration file (the binary value, not the string `"true"`), the tool will attempt to obtain the passphrases at runtime.

+If the tool is run via a TTY device (e.g. manually in a terminal), it will prompt the user for each passphrase as needed.
+Alternatively, the passphrases may be stored in a file, one per line, and input redirected from that file, e.g.

+    acmebot < passphrase_file.txt

+Passphrases passed via an input file will be used in the order that the private keys are defined in the configuration file.
+If both certificates and private key sections are defined, the private keys will be processed first, then the certificates.
+You may wish to run the tool without the input file first to verify the private key order.

+The third option is to provide the passphrase via the command line, e.g.

+    acmebot --pass "passphrase"

+A passphrase passed at the command line will be used for each private key that has it's value set to `true`.
+If different passphrases are desired for different keys, run the tool for each key specifying the private key name on the command line to restrict processing to that key.

 ## Master/Slave Setup